LDEO-CREW/Pythonic-DISORT/README.md

 ## PyTest

-Separate from the notebook verification tests, we used PyTest to recreate most of the test problems from Stamnes et. al.'s `disotest.f90`.
+Separate from the verification tests in the Jupyter Notebook, we used PyTest to recreate most of the test problems from Stamnes et. al.'s `disotest.f90`.
 With PyTest installed, execute the console command `pytest` in the `pydisotest` directory to run these tests.

 # Installation